 About The Program

-3. By the end of the program, our students will be expected to use their selected research methods to complete a research project that takes on these practices through a critical lens.
+By the end of the program, students will be expected to use their selected research methods to complete a research project that critically examines their chosen practices.
+This project may incorporate elements of art therapy, exploring how these creative forms can promote healing and collective well-being while also addressing larger social or political issues through an artivist lens.

 We place priority on urban creative practices that have been historically excluded as legitimate sources of research inquiry.